Most product descriptions are terrible.

 Adjectives are tricky words.
 Often they don’t add meaning to your sentences, and you’re better off deleting them.
-However, sensory adjectives are power words because they make your reader experience the copy while reading.
+However, sensory adjectives are power words because they make your reader experience your product copy while reading.

 Dazzle your readers with vivid product descriptions.
 Think about words like “velvety,” “smooth,” “crisp,” and “bright” if you’re selling food products.

 8. Tempt with social proof